veo-labs/openveo-core/docs/prerequisites.md

 - [ImageMagick](http://www.imagemagick.org/script/index.php) - Image Magick is used to dynamically generate derivated images (e.g. thumbs)
 - [FFMPEG](https://ffmpeg.org/) - FFMPEG is used to extract information from incoming videos

-**NB :** Moreover, for a Windows installation, Visual Studio Express is required as some OpenVeo dependencies are written in C and need to be compiled.
+**NB:** Moreover, for a Windows installation, Visual Studio Express is required as some OpenVeo dependencies are written in C and need to be compiled.
 For Linux you may have to install the package libkrb5-dev.